Metal-poor single Wolf-Rayet stars: The interplay of optically thick winds and rotation: Methods

-We used the Modules for Experiments in Stellar Astrophysics code (\textsc{mesa}; version r12115, \cite{Paxton2011, Paxton2013, Paxton2015, Paxton2018}) to evolve stars with different zero-age main sequence (ZAMS) masses $M_\text{ZAMS}/\rm M_\odot=20,$ 25, 30, 40, 50, 60, 70, and 80.
+We used the Modules for Experiments in Stellar Astrophysics code (\textsc{mesa}; version r12115, \citealt{Paxton2011, Paxton2013, Paxton2015, Paxton2018, Paxton2019}) to evolve stars with different zero-age main sequence (ZAMS) masses $M_\text{ZAMS}/\rm M_\odot=20,$ 25, 30, 40, 50, 60, 70, and 80.
 We simulated six different metallicities that might be representative of different regions of the SMC $Z=0.002,$ 0.0025, 0.003, 0.0035, 0.004, 0.0045, and eight initial rotation speeds $\Omega/\Omega_c=0,$ 0.3, 0.45, 0.5, 0.55, 0.6, 0.65, 0.7, with critical velocity $\Omega_c^2=(1-\Gamma_\text{e})\,G\,{}M/R^3$, where $\Gamma_\text{e}\equiv{}L/L_e=\chi_e\,L/(4\pi\,G\,c\,M)$ is the electron scattering Eddington parameter ($L_e$ and $\chi_e$ being respectively the Eddington luminosity and the electron scattering opacity), $G$ is the gravity constant, $M$ the stellar mass, and $R$ the stellar radius.
 The rotational mixing efficiency is set by the ratio of the turbulent viscosity to the diffusion coefficient $f_c$ (the \verb|am_D_mix_factor| parameter of \textsc{mesa}) and the ratio between the actual molecular weight gradient and the value used for computing the mixing coefficients $f_\mu$ (\verb|am_gradmu_factor|), calibrated as in \citet{Heger2000}: $f_c=1/30$, $f_\mu=0.05$.

-We use the \citet{Grevesse1998} initial composition and opacity tables.
-For the equation of state (EOS), we use the default tables available in \textsc{mesa}, that are mainly based on the OPAL EOS tables \citep{Rogers1996}.
+We used the \citet{Grevesse1998} initial composition and opacity tables.
+For the equation of state (EOS), we used the default tables available in \textsc{mesa}, that are mainly based on the OPAL EOS tables \citep{Rogers1996}.
 Convective regions are defined by the Ledoux criterion, with mixing length parameter $\alpha_{\rm MLT}=1.5$ and semi-convective diffusion coefficient $\alpha_{\rm sc}=1$.